-- Regularly canvas children and young people's views on the extent and nature of bullying. - Ensure that all learners know how to express worries and anxieties about bullying. - Ensure that all learners are aware of the range of sanctions which may be applied against those engaging in bullying. - Involve learners in anti-bullying campaigns in the Academy and embedded messages in the wider school curriculum. - Utilise learner voice in providing learner led education and support: publicise the details of internal support, as well as external helplines andwebsites; offer support to learners who have been bullied and to those who are bullying to address the problems they have.
+- Regularly canvas children and young people's views on the extent and nature of bullying.
+This may be done through planned learning opportunities, student consultations or through systems such as the Student Voice Forum or School Council. - Ensure that all learners know how to express worries and anxieties about bullying. - Ensure that all learners are aware of the range of sanctions which may be applied against those engaging in bullying. - Involve learners in anti-bullying campaigns in the Academy and embedded messages in the wider school curriculum. - Utilise learner voice in providing learner led education and support: publicise the details of internal support, as well as external helplines andwebsites; offer support to learners who have been bullied and to those who are bullying to address the problems they have.